‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 “Every day I pray for him and his family to be saved,” Keen said of the interpreter with whom he built a close bond.
 “Every day.
 I wish I could just write a check and get them here tomorrow.
 I’d do it in a heartbeat.”

-The interpreter, who Target 8 is not identifying for security reasons, lived on Keen’s Army base during the week, returning to his wife and children in a nearby village on weekends.
+The interpreter, who won’t be identified for security reasons, lived on Keen’s Army base during the week, returning to his wife and children in a nearby village on weekends.

 “I’d pack him up a box of candies for his kids, toothbrushes, toothpaste,” Keen recalled, noting how grateful the man and his family were for the gifts.